Student Loan Forgiveness: 2023 Facts and Statistics

 Even though student loan forgiveness programs have existed for years, program flaws have kept millions of eligible borrowers from actually receiving forgiveness.

 In 2022, Biden announced a plan to cancel up to $20,000 of student loan debt for low- and middle-income borrowers.
-However, this plan is currently blocked in court.
+However, the Supreme Court ruled against this plan in June 2023.

 This report covers the latest updates on student loan forgiveness, answers who would benefit from sweeping forgiveness, and shares the data from current student loan forgiveness programs.

 - 2023 Student Loan Forgiveness Updates

 - Frequently Asked Questions About Student Loan Forgiveness

 - In October 2022, the 8th U.S. Circuit Court of Appeals granted a motion from six Republican-led states, temporarily blocking President Biden's student loan forgiveness plan.

 - The Supreme Court began hearing the case in February 2023.

 - In June 2023, the Supreme Court ruled to block the plan.